ManadaHerath/ManadaHerath/README.md

 I'm also deeply passionate about **mathematics** and **competitive coding**.
 I was awarded **1st place at MoraXtreme 2024** and secured **4th place at ENIGMA**, demonstrating my problem-solving abilities in high-pressure coding contests.
 I’ve also actively participated in various **hackathons**, where I collaborate, innovate, and build solutions under tight deadlines.

 As a freelancer, I’ve worked on various full-stack projects, and I love diving into both frontend design and backend logic.
-I maintain a GPA of **3.83/4.00** and have been listed on the **Dean’s List for 3 out of 5 semesters** — a testament to my commitment and consistency.
+I maintain a GPA of 3.83/4.00.
 If you’re into tech, code, or cool ideas, feel free to connect with me!

 ---